srajiv9496/role-based-login/README.md

 ## 📖 Overview

 Welcome to the **Role-Based Login Backend**!
 This is a Node.js application that implements role-based authentication using JWT (JSON Web Tokens).
 Users can register, log in, and their assigned roles (either **admin** or **user**) determine their access to different routes.
-This application is deployed on [Render](https://render.com) and can be accessed at [https://role-based-login-backend-1.onrender.com](https://role-based-login-backend-1.onrender.com) for testing the API endpoints.

 ## ⭐ Features